 At best public protest is merely non-democratic.
 It aims to get attention (primarily from the news media) and thus to use non-democratic means to get the protestors' complaint higher up in the political agenda - the things the government is expected to have an answer to.
 Success depends on the quantity of attention the protestors can attract, and this is proportionate to the amount of drama they can cause rather than the quality or the popularity of their complaint.
 It is thus a kind of democracy hack, like the search engine optimisation that companies engage in to get higher on Google's search results and so get more attention from potential customers.

-An obvious explanation for the democratic injustice detector failing to address some group's complaint is that it works perfectly fine and the complaint is simply mistaken.
+An obvious explanation for the democratic injustice detector failing to recognise and address some group's complaint is that the detector is working perfectly well and the complaint is simply mistaken.
 A major problem with the justification for protests is that protestors' evaluate whether their complaint is valid and important by the strength of the emotions they feel about it.
 But a strong feeling of righteous indignation is not a test of truth, or Trump's Big Lie would be true.
+The basic problem is that evidence that your complaint has not been taken very seriously by many of the other people in your society is not evidence that it is a reasonable complaint that deserves to be taken more seriously.
+It is not evidence that the democratic injustice detection system has failed.

 Many people passionately believe absurd and awful things, for example that Covid is a government conspiracy to control people or that Muslims can't be loyal citizens of America.
 We should note the obvious danger in adopting the maxim: "whenever you feel like you are in the right, laws and moral norms don't apply to you".
 Remember, people with views you don't approve of can block the roads just as easily as the people you do like, and impose their righteous indignation on the rest of us by preventing people getting to work and lorries from delivering food to supermarkets (or storming Congress).